indiana-university/rivet-react/README.md

 [Rivet-react](https://github.com/indiana-university/rivet-react) is a library of React components that implement the [Rivet Software Design System](https://rivet.uits.iu.edu).
-The components are implemented in [TypeScript](http://www.typescriptlang.org/) and can be used by any Javascript application.
+The components can be used by any React Javascript application.

 Rivet-react resources:
 * [Component Documentation and Style Guide](https://indiana-university.github.io/rivet-react/)